-Technically it’s possible to drift every car, but there are the specific ones for drifting and you will see rear-wheel drive more for drifting cars and it has comparatively higher power than most other vehicles.
+Technically it’s possible to drive every car, but there are the specific ones for drifting and you will see rear-wheel drive more for drifting cars and it has comparatively higher power than most other vehicles.

-Is handbrake drifting bad for your car?
+Is the handbrake drifting badly for your car?

-Well depending on how hard you pull it, splitting the cable is kind of real risk.
+Well depending on how hard you pull it, splitting the cable is kind of a real risk.
 Your whole driveline up to your clutch gets a huge kick every time you hit the e-brake and again you release the clutch.
 However, locking your rear wheels will stop your differential, transmission, and driveshaft and half your clutch plates.

-Can drifting in snow damage car?
+Can drift in snow damage a car?

-Is FWD good for rally?
+Is FWD good for rallies?

 The loading leads to spread equally all over the four tires.
 On the good part, FWD cars do it all such as accelerating, most of the braking, and next to all of the turning on the front two tires.
 Aside from fuel, it’s more important, as in rallies tires are more consumable rather than the fuel.